Esteban-J/Practica-Mi-primer-servidor-HTTP/README.md

-# Práctica | Mi primer servidor TCP
+# Práctica | Mi primer servidor HTTP

-This is an application that, through network manipulation, creates a server where several clients can connect and share messages with each other.
+This is an application that, through network manipulation, creates a server and manipulates http requests and responses made in a simple webpage, containing 4 different addresses.

 ## Getting Started

-You can click the followin link to download the app source code files: https://github.com/Esteban-J/Tarea-Mi-primer-servidor-TCP/archive/refs/heads/main.zip
+You can click the followin link to download the app source code files: https://github.com/Esteban-J/Practica-Mi-primer-servidor-HTTP/archive/refs/heads/main.zip

 ### Prerequisites